Treasure of Nagyszentmiklós: Avar

 Scholars have connected the treasure with the Avar Khaganate.
 The newest research shows it is closely related to the Avar culture.

-Byzantin
+Byzantine

 According to a Greek text of a vessel, the treasure may have a Byzantine Empire origin.
 In a study of a Romanian scientist, the text of a vessel has to be read as ΔEA[=ΔIA] YΔATOC ANAΠΛYΣON A<YT˃ON EIC PHTON[=PEITON] OMAYLON.
 Meaning: "With water clean it [the disc] in the neighboring [sacred] stream".
 Also, he wrote the treasure belonged to Ahtum, a voivode of Banat.

 Magyar or Bulgar

 As noted above, close affinities have been recognized between the Nagyszentmiklós material and that found at Novi Pazar and in Khazaria.
 Archaeologists in both Hungary and Bulgaria consider these affinities to support theories of ancient migration between regions.
 Both were allied with Khazars for a period.
 The treasure gives some idea of the art of the First Bulgarian Empire, Hungarian and Khazar states.
 According to Professor Nykola Mavrodinov (based on Vilhelm Thomsen), the script on vessel number 21 is in Bulgar, written in Greek letters, surrounding a cross, and reads, "Boyla Zoapan made this vessel.
 Butaul Zoapan intended it for drinking."